cmmasaba/SlackScraper/README.md

     git clone https://github.com/cmmasaba/SlackScraper.git

     ```
-2. Change into the code folder.
+2. Navigate to the code folder.
     ```bash

-    cd SlackScraper
+    cd SlackScraper/src/

     ```
 3. Create the virtual environment for managing the project and it's dependencies.